 by January 1, next year, you want to have paid off the loan you have on your car.

 like I said earlier, set a goal to take that special summer vacation with your family.
 Maybe you have to save money for that.
 Brainstorm together how you are going to do that.
 Break up the steps and let every member of your family pitch in.
-For mom and dad, they can save money for example by putting every month an amount on a savings account.
+For mom and dad, they can save money for example by putting an amount in a savings account every month.
 And the kids can do chores for the elderly or collect bottles and cans, walk the neighborhood dogs and wash cars for pocket money.

 usually, this is more a personal goal, like losing 10 pounds before your cousin’s wedding on August 4.
 But it can also be a goal for the whole family, like eating at least one all-organic meal a week.
 You can add that to your meal plans every week.